 Repetition, Specialization - Like in any other process, repetition allow us to improve and learn.
 Speaking, we dissimulate and assimilate linguistic objects.
 Doing so, allows us to identify how to speak more efficiently and with as little effort as possible.
 Such changes, though slight at the time, are progressively cumulative.

-The history of Yiddish illustrates how globalisation changes language.
-By the 10th century, Jews who from northern France and Italy settled in the River valley.
-There they fused Old French or Old Italian with High German languages, creating thus the Yiddish.
-Yiddish than propagated to eastern Europe to Russia, where each region had it own distinctive dialect.
-Motivated at its beginning by a communal identity, at the 20th century Yiddish was a secular language with literature and vocabulary that could rival any other language. rival isn't a proper term is Yiddish has Polish, German, Armenian, French, English, Czech, etc'.
-Having lost nearly all its 11 million during WWII, Yiddish became a dying language.
+The history of Yiddish illustrates how globalization changes language.
+By the 10th century, Jews migrants wjho settled in the Rhine valley, fused Old French or Old Italian with High German languages, creating thus the Yiddish.
+Yiddish than propagated through eastern Europe till Russia.
+Each region had it own distinctive dialect of Yiddish.
+Motivated at its beginning by a communal religious identity, at the 20th century Yiddish was a secular language with literature and vocabulary that could rival any other language.
+Rival isn't a proper term since Yiddish integrated words from Polish, German, Armenian, French, English, Czech, etc'.
+Having lost nearly all its 11 million speakers during WWII, Yiddish became a dying language.
 Yet, all languages mentioned in this paragraph have Yiddish words in their daily vocabulary.

 Changes in lexical meaning alter with each generation, even within the same culture or social group, and languages evolve as new words are developed in line with technology or are borrowed from other languages.
 Meanings shift, sound structures change and words are lost or gained.
 Within some generations from now, any ‘original’ and any ‘new’ languages would be so vastly altered that they would no longer be ‘mutually intelligible’.